clabe-wekesa/image-area-calculator/README.md

 - `-o, --output`: Path to save the CSV file with contour areas (default is derived from the image name).

 ### Acknowledgment
-1The development of this application draws upon various Python libraries, particularly OpenCV for image processing and pdf2image for handling PDF files.
+The development of this application draws upon various Python libraries, particularly OpenCV for image processing and pdf2image for handling PDF files.
 These tools are critical for enabling the image manipulation and analysis capabilities of this package.

 ### Author
 [Dr. Clabe Wekesa](https://www.ice.mpg.de/246268/group-members)